depth-aware ar edge blending

 }

 The result shows users where BIM elements exist behind physical surfaces.
-On a construction site, this means verifying that pipes run where they should before the drywall goes up.
-Critical for construction verification.
+On a construction site, this means verifying pipe runs before the drywall goes up.

 Temporary render textures allocate from Unity's pool and release immediately.
-This means zero allocation during steady state.
+Zero allocation during steady state.
 The pool reuses allocations across frames, preventing memory churn and maintaining consistent frame times.
 On mobile, where thermal throttling kills performance after sustained load, consistent frame times matter more than peak performance.